 Once DOS is loaded, DOS searches your DOS diskette for the COMMAND.COM program and loads it into memory.
 Remember, the COMMAND program is a command processor that accepts commands you enter and runs the appropriate programs.

 Now you must enter the date.

-How to Enter the Date
+How to Enter the Date and Time

-When the command processor is loaded, the following message will be displayed:
+When the command processor is loaded, the following message and prompt are displayed: